voidwyrm-2/building-a-cpu/architecture.md

 ## Conventions
 Operations that put something into a register(with the exception of LOAD for symmetry with STORE) use the format `[op] [input1] [input2] [destination]`

-Register 0 is meant to be a 0 constant(but it's not actually hardcoded because I'm lazy) and can be accessed with either `0` or `zero`
+Register 0 is the 0 constant and any writes to it will be ignored, it can be accessed with either `0` or `zero`

 Register 1 is the register that the result of the CMP operation is put into, and is the register that the JMP operations check, it can be accessed with either `1` or `comp`